jacalata/PolylineViewer/README.md

 Tableau extensions are web applications that can interact and communicate with Tableau.
 This application lets you visualize an encoded polyline from your data.

-Bugs:
-- if there are multiple sheets on your dashboard, the extension will not work [coming soon]

 Requirements
 - you must have Tableau Desktop 2018.2 to use extensions
 - must be online to run this extension